Art Supply Stores

 There are some great independents in Toronto and I'm so lucky to live close to them.
 If you are a bit further out in the Southern Ontario region I can highly recommend Wyndham Art Supplies in Guelph and Curry's in Hamilton and Waterloo.
 Wallack's in Ottawa is also great.

-I have videos of some of these stores on Youtube here (Aboveground and Articulations in the west end) and here (Gwartzman's and Deserres on Spadina) and here (Aboveground on McCaul) note: Curry's in now gone from Toronto
+I have videos of some of these stores on Youtube here (Aboveground and Articulations in the west end) and here (Gwartzman's and Deserres on Spadina) and here (Aboveground on McCaul) note: Curry's is now gone from Toronto so it is not mentioned here (they still have a storefront in Hamilton, though).

 Gwartzman's is in institution.
 If you like your art stores packed with supplies and creaky wooden floors with knowledgeable staff who are also artists, then this place is for you.
 They stock so many things that you can't get anywhere else like Nicker paint (a gouache like paint used by Studio Ghibli animation artists).
 Supplies run from child level to high end professional artist with many European brands like Tintoretto, A. Gallo, Fome etc. They've been in business for over 70 years with the original owner's daughter running the show now.
 It is very conveniently located on Spadina near University of Toronto and not to far from Ontario College of Art and Design University.
 It is between Chinatown and Kensington market - two great foodie areas.